ekwan/cctk/docs/index.rst

 cctk
 ====

+index root page

 computational chemistry toolkit
 ===============================

 *cctk* is an open-source Python package designed to automate generation and analysis of computational chemistry files.
-For more information, please see the :ref:`intro`.
+For more information, please see the

 .. toctree::